csound/manual/docs/reference/opcodesReference.md

 [pinker](../opcodes/pinker.md) - Generates pink noise (-3dB/oct response) by the _NewShade of Pink_ algorithm of Stefan Stenzel.<br>
 [pinkish](../opcodes/pinkish.md) - Generates approximate pink noise (-3dB/oct response).<br>
 [pitch](../opcodes/pitch.md) - Tracks the pitch of a signal.<br>
-[pitchac](../opcodes/pitchac.md) - Estimate pitch by correlating successive windows of an audio signal.<br>
 [pitchamdf](../opcodes/pitchamdf.md) - Follows the pitch of a signal based on the AMDF method (Average Magnitude Difference Function).<br>
 [planet](../opcodes/planet.md) - Simulates a planet orbiting in a binary star system.<br>
 [platerev](../opcodes/platerev.md) - Models the reverberation of a rectangular metal plate with settable physical characteristics when excited by audio signal(s).<br>